 What is Azure Rights Management?

-The following picture shows how this service offers a protection solution for Office 365, as well as for on-premises servers and services.
-You also see that protection is supported by the popular end-user devices that run Windows, Mac OS, iOS, Android, and Windows Phone.
+The following image shows how Azure RMS provides protection for Microsoft 365, as well as on-premises servers and services.
+Protection is also supported by popular end-user devices running Windows, macOS, iOS, and Android.

 Business problems solved by Azure Rights Management

 Use the following lists and tables to identify business requirements or problems that your organization might have in protecting documents and emails, and how the Azure Rights Management technology can address your needs.

 If you are familiar with the on-premises version of Rights Management, Active Directory Rights Management Services (AD RMS), you might be interested in the comparison table from Comparing Azure Rights Management and AD RMS.

 |Protect multiple file types||In early implementations of Rights Management, only Office files could be protected, using built-in Rights Management protection.
 Azure Information Protection provides support for additional file types.
 For more information, see Supported file types.|

 |Protect files anywhere.||When a file is protected, the protection stays with the file, even if it is saved or copied to storage that is not under the control of IT, such as a cloud storage service.|

 |Safely share information||Protected files are safe to share with others, such as an attachment to an email or a link to a SharePoint site.
 If the sensitive information is within an email message, protect the email, or use the Do Not Forward option from Outlook.|